wkim1114/wkim1114/README.md

 ## Hi, I'm Will 👋

 ## About Me
+🏫 I am a current Junior studying at the University of North Carolina at Chapel Hill majoring in Computer Science.

 < Talk a little bit about yourself here!
 Perhaps include your interests in the field of computer science / software engineering >

 ## Skills